xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 ![block-diagram.png]({{site.baseurl}}/images/block-diagram.png){: .align-center}

 Interesting to note the NCS57C3-MOD-SYS and NCS57C3-MODS-SYS are SoC (system on the chip).
 That means all the ports are directly connected to a single forwarding ASIC.
 But not all fixed ports are directly connected to the NPU, some SFP ports are connected through an intermediate PHY chipset.
-This element will provide MACsec encryption.

-It's very important to identify clearly the SFP28 ports connected directly to the NPU or via this PHY, since it will impact the features you can expect to activate on them.
+It's very important to identify clearly the SFP28 ports connected directly to the NPU or via this PHY, since it will impact the features you can expect to activate on them (MACsec support and Timing performance/quality).

 ### SFP28 "direct" ports